uniplexprotocol/Uniplex/README.md

 AI agents are calling APIs and taking actions with no standard way to verify they're authorized.
 Uniplex is an open protocol that adds a lightweight trust layer for the agentic web:

 - **Passports:** Agents carry signed credentials that prove what they are, who issued them, and what they're allowed to do.
-- **Gates:** Any tool—MCP servers, LangChain tools, or APIs—can verify passports locally and make an allow/deny decision.
+- **Gates:** Any tool—MCP servers, APIs, or agent tool calls—can verify passports locally and make an allow/deny decision.
 - **Pluggable (no rip-and-replace):** Works alongside your existing auth (API keys, OAuth/JWT, mTLS) and can be adopted incrementally—start at one tool boundary; run standalone in a single system or federate across many systems as needed.
 - **Local-First:** Runs locally in the request flow—no network calls in the hot path and no shared secrets.
 - **Security Tiers (L1/L2/L3):** L1 is dev/test (optionally allow self-issued).
 L2 is production (trusted issuers + theft/replay protections + revocation policy).
 L3 is strictest (no implicit trust + hardened controls).